canonical/mlflow-operator/docs/how-to/create-ck8s-aws.rst

 Create a Charmed Kubernetes cluster for use with an MLOps platform on AWS
 =========================================================================

-Welcome to the Charmed Kubernetes cluster guide.
-This how-to guide will take you through the steps of creating a Charmed Kubernetes cluster with an appropriate configuration for deploying an MLOps platform such as Kubeflow or MLflow.
+This how-to guide will show you how to create a Charmed Kubernetes (CK8s) cluster with an appropriate configuration for deploying an MLOps platforms such as Kubeflow or MLflow.

 **Prerequisites**

 - A local machine with Ubuntu 22.04 or later.
 - An AWS account (`How to create an AWS account <https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html>`_).

-**Contents:**
-- Install and set up AWS CLI
-- Install other tools
-- Setup Juju with AWS
-- Create Juju controller
-- Deploy Charmed Kubernetes 1.24

 Install and set up AWS CLI
 ---------------------------